Johnstx/DevOps_Projects/Project_18/Project_18.md

 ![DynamoDB table](<images/7 dyhnamodb table.jpg>)
-*DynamoDB containing the 'lock' table*
+*DynamoDB containing the 'locks' table*

-More observation into the DynamoDB table to check changes between before ``terraform apply`` and after.
+More observation into the DynamoDB table to check changes BEFORE ``terraform apply`` and AFTER.
 ![DynamoDB tables](<images/7a dynamodb table.jpg>)
 *Before ``terraform plan``*